expo/expo/guides/releasing/Quality Assurance.md

 - Go to `apps/test-suite`.
 - Update its `sdkVersion` in `app.json`.
 Use `UNVERSIONED` for unversioned QA and the new SDK version for versioned QA.
 - Run `expo start` and test each module.
+- Run `expo start --force-manifest-type=expo-updates` and sanity check one or two modules (mainly just checking that project opens).

 ## 4. Inspecting native-component-list examples

 - Go to `apps/native-component-list`.
 - Update its `sdkVersion` in `app.json`.
 Use `UNVERSIONED` for unversioned QA and the new SDK version for versioned QA.
 - Run `expo start` and check every example, including React Native components.
+- Run `expo start --force-manifest-type=expo-updates` and sanity check one or two examples (mainly just checking that project opens).

 ### 5. Smoke test Expo Home